APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 ### The Sukkah for Gaza arc

-## Communication to the students and greater community about events that got a lot of attention
+## UCLA upholds a "policy" of one-way communication

-- Should I assume that media attention is driving the responses?
+- Media attention is driving responses

+	- The independent report confirmed this

-### reactions to encampment conduct made publicly, and directed at students
+- reactions to encampment conduct made publicly, and directed at students

-### reaction to pinata incident made publicly and directed at students
+- reaction to pinata incident made publicly and directed at students

-### reaction to pig effigy made publicly and directed at students
+- reaction to pig effigy made publicly and directed at students

-### reaction to June 10th protest
+- reaction to June 10th protest

-### at no point was there ever an explicit reaction to counterprotesters
+- at no point was there ever an explicit reaction to counterprotesters

 	- after the kaplan event

 	- or during the April protest

-## Communication is a one-sided

-- UCLA is allowing students to violate policy under the guise of free speech protections
+### UCLA is allowing students to violate policy under the guise of free speech protections

 - Students, and the community want to see measures taken to indicate the administration is listening and not just acting when the spotlight is on them

-	- the school is not taking positive voices from within the community and promoting them
+	- The school is not taking positive voices from within the community and promoting them

 		- Title VI and that policy doc encourages UCLA's input to the marketplace of ideas

-	- survey - no one trusts the administration
+	- Survey - no one trusts the administration

 - How can students feel safe if they don't feel the university is monitoring incidents or listening to them?

 - If the university doesn't weed out the bad apples, this will certainly serve to inflame tensions between student factions

-### calls for administrative attention before the encampment
+	- AND if counterprotesters are not addressed, all protesting students are put in serious danger

+		- The person's quote saying that the encampment "had it coming"

-### calls for administrative attention during the encampment
+### calls for administrative attention

-- When usac began excluding it was clear they were compromised
+- When USAC began excluding it was clear they were compromised

 	- Jewish students called out the exclusion (winter)